-No Star of the Week this week.
+Star of the week this week was awarded to those who love reading.

 If you don't currently have access to ClassDojo, ParentPay or Arbor but you would like to, please speak to the school office.

 No photography or videos are allowed on personal devices in school.
 This includes during sports days, assemblies, performances and school trips.
 This is to keep our most vulnerable children safe.